juj/fbcp-ili9341/README.md

 ### Configuring touch screen and calibration

 In the 'util' folder, there is a calibration utility and a test utillity that assist with determining the 7 matrix parameters for calibration.
-Wth the tcCalibration utillity, the program on startup, deletes the config file ('/etc/xpt2046.config' -- it needs permission to do this), sends a USER1 signal to the display driver to signal it to re-load the driver (it won't find it and will therefore use a 1 to 1 mapping), you touch the three points indicated, the new matrix is written to the config file location, and another signal is sent to the driver to re-load the configuration.
+Wth the tcCalibration utillity, the program on startup, deletes the config file ('/etc/xpt2046.config' -- it needs permission to do this), sends a USER1 signal to the display driver to signal it to re-load the driver config  (it won't find it and will therefore use a 1 to 1 mapping), you touch the three points indicated, the new matrix is written to the config file location, and another signal is sent to the driver to re-load the configuration.
 Your touch display is now calibrated.
 The ctTest program is a demo program showing cursor tracking with the pointing device based on the driver-calibrated values.

 ### About Input Latency